CompLab-StonyBrook/mlrg/README.md

 ~~~~~
 mkdir ~/.mlrg_env
 virtualenv ~/.mlrg_env
-~/.mlrg_env/bin/pip install pelican ghp-import typogrify
+~/.mlrg_env/bin/pip install pelican ghp-import
 ~~~~~

-You then have to make the pelican script accessible through your shell, either by adding `~/.mlrg_env` to your path or by symlinking it to a folder in your path (e.g. `/usr/bin` or `~/bin`).
+You then have to make the pelican script accessible through your shell, either by adding `~/.mlrg_env` to your PATH or by symlinking it to a folder in your PATH (e.g. `/usr/bin` or `~/bin`).

 File Structure